David-Desmaisons/ComposableAsync/README.md

 Motivation
 --------------

-* Simplify concurent programing getting rid of manual lock hell.
+* Simplify concurrent programing getting rid of manual lock hell.
-* Use actor concept: actor leaves in their own thread and comunicate with immutable message.
+* Use actor concept: actor leaves in their own thread and communicate with immutable message.
-* Leverage C# 5.0 ansychroneous API (Task, async , await): actors comunicate with other component with Task
+* Leverage C# 5.0 asynchronous API (Task, async , await): actors communicate with other component with Task
 * Receive return from actor with Task<T>
 * Transparent for consumer: EasyActor actors can be any C# interface returning Task.
 * Fast: performance overhead should be minimum